Skip to main content

 user-story-mapping-workshop does not have approved reviews yet, so SkillJury cannot publish a community verdict.

-user-story-mapping-workshop currently lists compatibility with codex, gemini-cli, opencode, cursor, kimi-cli, github-copilot.
+user-story-mapping-workshop currently lists compatibility with Skills CLI.

 What are alternatives to user-story-mapping-workshop?